NamelessProj/SpotiFriend-backend/README.md

 The `MAILER_HOST`, `MAILER_PORT`, `MAILER_SECURE`, `MAILER_PASS`, `MAILER_USER`, and `MAILER_DEV_EMAIL` variables are the configuration for the mailer service used to send emails.

 The `MAILER_DEV_EMAIL` variable is the email address to which the emails will be sent in development mode.

+The `FRONTEND_URL` variable is the URL of the frontend application.

 >[!TIP]
 > ### Using Gmail